 - asbestos-containing material in many of the structures, on piping inside and outside the structures and loose asbestos-containing material located on the ground

 - coal tar from the manufactured gas plant operations in tanks, piping, on the ground, and in an open pit area

 - numerous above-ground storage tanks and associated piping containing coal tar and other residues

 - other hazardous substances located throughout the site such as drums of naphthalene crystals and oil in old electrical transformers.

 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

 EPA continues to oversee the site’s investigation.
-In 2012 and 2013, the companies determined to be responsible for the contamination collected groundwater, sediment, and soil samples to get a more precise idea of the environmental problems at Solvay.
+Beginning in 2012, the companies determined to be responsible for the contamination collected groundwater, sediment, and soil samples to get a more precise idea of the environmental problems at Solvay.
 When enough information about the site is gathered, they will use it to complete a document called a remedial investigation report.
-When EPA deems the report "final" this fall, it will be available to the public.
-Next year, the companies will submit another document for EPA’s review and approval called a feasibility study.
+EPA plans to deem the report "final” this fall and make it available to the public.
+After this report is final, the companies will submit another document for EPA’s review and approval called a feasibility study.
 This study will compare different cleanup options for the site.